Who is John? (v. 19-24) 1:19 And this is the record of John,

 Was he meditating on scripture?
 What was the object of his desire in prayer?

 Perhaps, as he sat under a fig tree, his spirit had been caught up in a sincere prayer of yearning for the fulfillment of God's Covenant with Israel, as described by the prophets.
-Since Jeremiah's day, there had been a partial restoration (Jeremiah 33:1-14), but still Israel was oppressed by the nations, and there was no king on David's throne.
+Since the judgment which fell upon the nation in Jeremiah's day, there had been a partial restoration (Jer 33:1-14).
+But Israel was still oppressed by the nations, and there was no king on David's throne.
 Oh, When would the LORD perform the 'great and mighty things' that He had promised?
-(Jer 33:15-26) When would the Messiah come to establish His kingdom of righteousness and peace? (eg., Mic 4:1-5; Zech 3:8-10)
+(Jer 33:15-26) When would the Messiah come to establish His kingdom of righteousness and peace? (eg., Mic 4:1-4; Zech 3:8-10)

 Rabbi, thou art the Son of God; thou art the King of Israel.